AlreadyBored/nodejs-assignments/assignments/battleship/assignment.md

                         x: <number>,
                         y: <number>,
                     },
-                    currentPlayer: <number>, /* id of the player in the current game */
+                    currentPlayer: <number>, /* id of the player in the current game session */
                     status: "miss"|"killed"|"shot",
                 },
             id: 0,